alex-bouget/Kromblastcpp/README.md

 ; required
 ; mode of webview file
 ; local | server | hosted
-; local: load the file from the local file system - NOT WORKING FOR THE MOMENT ; server: load the file from a server
+; local: load the file from the local file system
+; server: load the file from a server
 ; hosted: open a server and open the index - NOT WORKING FOR THE MOMENT mode="server"